 They only do burgers; but they do it well and at a very great value.
 Plus, most will say that In-N-Out burgers really taste good.
 Generally, you can get almost twice the burgers and fries than you can get at a national burger chain in Hawaii.

 Dollar for dollar, this place offers some of the best value in traditional izakaya cuisine.
 Food is very authentic, tasty and fresh.
 Quite naturally, the place is very crowded; so you’d better make a reservation before going.
 One of the unique things about this restaurant is about half of the menu is pasted on pieces of paper on the wall; so check them out in addition to what you can find on the standard menu.

 This is a great and informal French bistro and bakery located on Charleston Avenue in the Summerlin part of town.
 This is a very nice, informal and unpretentious place for lunch or dinner.
 Try their ham and cheese croissant, french onion soup and drink for less than $10.
 Probably you’d spend more for less at Jack in the Box.

 Sure, this is a Swedish big box furniture store.
 But their Las Vegas store off of Highway 215 also sells the famous IKEA Swedish meatball dish at its cafeteria.
 It’s priced very nicely and you can get all kinds of Swedish style foods and desserts.

-Chick-fil-A – This very popular fast food chain specializing in all things chicken is coming to Sin City sometime in early 2017.
+This very popular fast food chain specializing in all things chicken is now here in Sin City.
 If you’re from Hawaii, you have to try their chicken sandwiches; so you can tell your friends and relatives back home that you’ve tried one more thing you can eat that you can’t get in Aloha State.

 And of course, Panda Travel ® can take you to Las Vegas so that you can experience these great places for some really cheap and good eats in Sin City.